casper-network/docs/source/docs/casper/developers/dapps/signer-integration.md

 ## Get Account Public Key

-There are two available methods for getting the active account's public key, in different formats.
-There are many reasons you may want to read the public key of the active account, the main being the use it in a smart contract call or query.
+Two methods exist for getting the active account's public key in different formats.
+There are many reasons you may want to read the public key of the active account, the main being the use of it in a smart contract call or query.

 To get the account public key in hexadecimal format, execute: